How to check your in-country immigration application

 To prevent the hassle of your application being returned or rejected, here are some tips to help you when finalising your immigration application, so you can do it with confidence!

 1).
-First, you will need to check that your paper or online application form is the correct one for the type of application you are making.
+First, you will need to check that your online application form is the correct one for the type of application you are making.
 If you are unsure, don’t take the risk!
 Get advice from an experienced immigration lawyer who will be able to advise you on the type of application you should be making and the correct form to use.
-We would recommend using our office or telephone advice services to get specific advice.
+You could even contact the Home Office directly and ask them.

 4).
 You need to remember to submit passport photographs with your application.
 All applicants need to submit two identical passport photographs which measure 45mm high by 35mm wide.
 If you are applying on the basis of a sponsor, such as a partner, then the sponsor will also need to provide one passport photograph.
 If you are unsure about the requirements for the passport photographs, you can always visit the Home Office website for further information: